Jazaret/fuzzy-giggle/README.md

 * mocha (global install)

 Improvements:
+* Migrate tasks and messages to seperate code paths to facilitate microservice architecture.
 * Create database indexes to use proper queries instead of full table scans for performance.
 * Use cognito for user context in messages system.
 * Apply distributed caching service to relieve dynamoDb calls.